Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-European fintech associations are calling on the European Central Bank (ECB) to open its digital euro testing environment to a wider range of participants, including startups and payment innovators.
+European fintech associations are urging the European Central Bank to open its digital euro testing environment to a wider range of participants, arguing that limiting access mainly to banks could weaken innovation and slow consumer adoption across the euro area.

-“Fintechs are closest to the end user,” said EFA spokesperson Laura Conti.
+“Fintechs are closest to the end user,” said Laura Conti, a spokesperson for the European Fintech Association.
 “If the ECB wants the digital euro to succeed, it must be built with them, not just for them.”

 Important Posts